RibirX/Ribir/docs/essentials/widget_language.md

 };
 ```

-We named the `Input` with `input`, and used its text to format a new text for `Text`.
-Now, the `Text` will react to user input.
+We named the `Input` with `input`, and used its text to format content for `Text`.
+Now, the `Text` widget will react to user input.

 > **Tips**
 >
-> We did not directly format the text in one line like `format!("Hello {}!", input.text())`, that because Ribir will not deep in external macro to analyze, so if we write `input.text()` in a macro, the expression result will not reactive to the modifies of `input`.
+> We did not directly format the text in one line like `format!("Hello {}!", input.text())`, because `Ribir will not go deep into the external macro to analyze.
+So if we write `input.text()` in a macro, the expression result will not react to the changes of `input`.

 ## Built-in abilities compose to any widget.

-After these codes work as we expected, let's try to beautify our style.
+After this works as we expected, let's try to beautify our style.

 ```rust
 let hi = widget! {